NEOCLOUD0/JAVA-WorkBooks/README.md

 # JAVA WorkBooks
-This is work that I have done in Java Chapter 1.
-Had fun learning different ways to use all the concepts that were being taught throughout this chapter.
+This is work that I have done in Java.
+Had fun learning different ways to use all the concepts that were being taught throughout the chapters!